I love dogs and I enjoy giving tips to dog owners on how to take care of them.

-There are dogs, like our Siberian Husky, who have a double coat.
+Some dogs, like our Siberian Husky, have a double coat.
 A double coat is just as it sounds, two coats.
 The top coat is usually a more wiry-type hair.
 This layer protects the dog's second coat, known as the undercoat.
-The undercoat is characterized by a very soft, downy-type of fur.
+The undercoat is characterized by a very soft, down-type of fur.
 The undercoat acts almost like thermal underwear, keeping the dog warm.
 Dogs with double coats tend to shed their undercoats twice a year with changing seasons.

 Single coat dogs generally shed considerably less than dogs with double coats.
 These dogs have only a top coat of fur.
 If you part their fur, you can easily see their skin beneath.

-One thing to understand right away - an ordinary dog brush will not remove your dog's undercoat.
-An undercoat rake is made especially for removing the tufts of undercoat your dog's body is trying to rid him of.
+One thing to understand right away—an ordinary dog brush will not remove your dog's undercoat.
+An undercoat rake is made especially for removing the tufts of the undercoat that your dog's body is trying to rid him of.

 It takes a smooth, steady stroke with the rake to begin removing the undercoat.
-As the majority of dog's that have shedding undercoats are large, it takes quite awhile to get through all of the fur.
+As the majority of dogs that have shedding undercoats are large, it takes quite a while to get through all of the fur.
 After all, there's a lot of body there!
 Resist the urge to exert more pressure to pull more fur with each stroke.
-Not only does it irritate your dog's skin (and mood), it also makes your wrist hurt after a bit.
+Not only does it irritate your dog's skin (and mood), but it also makes your wrist hurt after a bit.

 For certain, clumps of fur can be found throughout the house during that week or two during the shedding season.
 It's inevitable.
 Here are some tips we've learned along the way that I hope will help you as well.